Scott Schuetze, Ex Libris

-Ex Libris’ recent collaboration with NewsBank is an example of how the search webhook enhancement works.
+Ex Libris’ our integrated library system recent collaboration with NewsBank is an example of how the search webhook enhancement works.
 Once a library starts using the NewsBank search webhook, their users will be able to use a dedicated search scope for all NewsBank materials and view results within the Primo user interface.
 These results are specific to the subscribed NewsBank materials and not blended with any other local or subscribed data.

 Peter Simon, NewsBank’s Vice President of Product Management, reports that more than thirty libraries have started the process of adding the NewsBank search webhook to Primo since its mid-August availability.
 To enable this webhook, you will need to request a token and service URL from NewsBank customer support and follow the instructions in the Ex Libris Developer Network (Primo or Primo VE).

 Organizations and content vendors who wish to leverage the search webhooks and expose their content in Primo library discovery platform should review documentation posted on the Ex Libris Developer’s Network.
 It describes the specifications needed to create an API that allows Primo customers to perform searches against an external search webhook.